LinaSerry/AlexSkill_AzureFunction-/README.md

 # AlexaSkill_AzureFunction
-This Azure function will allow you to interact with your bot using Alexa, to develop locally, ensure that the Nuget package Alexa.NET is installed by running the following commaning:
+This Azure function will allow you to interact with your bot using Alexa.
 ```
 dotnet add package Alexa.NET
 ```

 ### To Run the Azure Function locally:
-Add the URL and Headers to local.Settings.json
+Add the URL and Headers to local.Settings.json and ensure that the Nuget package Alexa.NET is installed.
 ```
 {
     "IsEncrypted": false,